redhat-developer/odo/docs/website/blog/2022-06-30-binding-database-service-without-sbo.md

 odo init --devfile go --name places
 ```

-7. Edit the 'runtime' component container in devfile to add information such as username, password, and host required to connect to the mongodb service.
+7. Edit the 'runtime' container component in devfile to add information such as username, password, and host required to connect to the MongoDB service.
 ```yaml
 components:
 - container: